Regularisation Navigator

 Mercurio Platform (electronic submissions)

 Used for certain immigration procedure submissions.
-Relevant depending on specific pathway.
+Spanish only.
+Digital certificate or Cl@ve required.

 sede.administracionespublicas.gob.es/mercurio